 (2) In this regulation —

-“Public Service Award” means the Public Service Award 1992 issued by the Western Australian Industrial Relations Commission as amended from time to time.
+Public Service Award means the Public Service Award 1992 issued by the Western Australian Industrial Relations Commission as amended from time to time.

 [Regulation 34AB inserted in Gazette 31 Mar 2005 p.
 1035.]

 34B.
-Codes of conduct (token gifts) — s.
+Codes of conduct (gifts) — s.
 5.103(3)

 (1) In this regulation —

+activity involving a local government discretion means an activity —

+(a) that cannot be undertaken without an authorisation from the local government; or

+(b) by way of a commercial dealing with the local government;

-“gift” does not include —
+gift has the meaning given to that term in section 5.82(4) except that it does not include —

-(a) a gift from a relative as defined in section 5.74(1);
+(a) a gift from a relative as defined in section 5.74(1); or

-(b) a gift as defined in regulation 30A of the Local Government (Elections) Regulations 1997;
+(b) a gift that must be disclosed under regulation 30B of the Local Government (Elections) Regulations 1997; or

-(c) an educational or professional benefit conferred on an employee to further or improve the knowledge or skill of the employee by —

-(i) this State, another State, a Territory, the Commonwealth or a body established under a written law; or

-(ii) an incorporated association under the Associations Incorporation Act 1987, or a corresponding law of another State or Territory, if the employee is eligible for membership of that body on the basis of tasks he or she performs for the local government;

-“token gift” means a gift of, or below, a value specified by the particular local government.
+(c) a gift from a statutory authority, government instrumentality or non-profit association for professional training;

+notifiable gift, in relation to a person who is an employee, means —

+(a) a gift worth between $50 and $300; or

+(b) a gift that is one of 2 or more gifts given to the employee by the same person within a period of 6 months that are in total worth between $50 and $300;

+prohibited gift, in relation to a person who is an employee, means —

+(a) a gift worth $300 or more; or

+(b) a gift that is one of 2 or more gifts given to the employee by the same person within a period of 6 months that are in total worth $300 or more.

-(2) A code of conduct is to contain a requirement that a council member or an employee cannot accept a gift, other than a token gift, from a person who is undertaking, or is likely to undertake, business —
+(2) A code of conduct is to contain a requirement that a person who is an employee refrain from accepting a prohibited gift from a person who —

-(a) that requires the person to obtain any authorisation from the local government;

-(b) by way of contract between the person and the local government; or

-(c) by way of providing any service to the local government.
+(a) is undertaking or seeking to undertake an activity involving a local government discretion; or

+(b) it is reasonable to believe is intending to undertake an activity involving a local government discretion.

-(3) A code of conduct is to contain a requirement that the CEO is to keep a register of token gifts that are recorded under subregulation (4).
+(3) A code of conduct is to contain a requirement that a person who is an employee and who accepts a notifiable gift from a person who —

+(a) is undertaking or seeking to undertake an activity involving a local government discretion; or

+(b) it is reasonable to believe is intending to undertake an activity involving a local government discretion,

+notify the CEO, in accordance with subregulation (4) and within 10 days of accepting the gift, of the acceptance.

-(4) A code of conduct is to contain a requirement that a council member or an employee who accepts a token gift from a person referred to in subregulation (2) is, subject to subregulation (5), to record —
+(4) A code of conduct is to require that the notification of the acceptance of a notifiable gift be in writing and include —

-(a) the names of the persons who gave, and received, the token gift;
+(a) the name of the person who gave the gift; and

-(b) the date of receipt of the token gift; and
+(b) the date on which the gift was accepted; and

-(c) a description, and the estimated value, of the token gift.
+(c) a description, and the estimated value, of the gift; and

-(5) If the particular local government decides that —

-(a) a specified thing given by way of hospitality; or

-(b) a thing given by way of hospitality that belongs to a specified class of things,

-does not need to be recorded under subregulation (4), the specified thing, and things belonging to the specified class, do not need to be so recorded.
+(d) the nature of the relationship between the person who is an employee and the person who gave the gift; and

+(e) if the gift is a notifiable gift under paragraph (b) of the definition of “notifiable gift” in subregulation (1) (whether or not it is also a notifiable gift under paragraph (a) of that definition) —

+(i) a description; and

+(ii) the estimated value; and

+(iii) the date of acceptance,

+of each other gift accepted within the 6 month period.

+(5) A code of conduct is to require that the CEO maintain a register of notifiable gifts and record in it details of notifications given to comply with a requirement made under subregulation (3).

-[Regulation 34B inserted in Gazette 23 Apr 1999 p.
-1720-1; amended in Gazette 31 Mar 2005 p.
-1036.]
+[Regulation 34B inserted in Gazette 21 Aug 2007 p.
+4190-1.]

 34C.
 Codes of conduct (disclosure of interests affecting impartiality) — s.
 5.103(3)